dhjelmar/Finance/README.md

 ## Example use of modules
 - portfolio_statistics_example1.r = simple example for a portfolio with a single account with holdings and weights input as vector
 - portfolio_statistics.r          = complex example for multiple accounts that make up a portfolio; holdings and quantities read from Excel
+- glassdoor = evaluates an idea from github.com/bhjelmar (see glassdoor.pdf output)
+   - Note: Performance is calculated from Yahoo adjusted prices which do not always appropriately correct for stock splits.
+Coding does not correct for this yet.

 ## Primary modules
 - portfolio.eval = options to plot following for all holdings, the overall portfolio, and a benchmark: